 Except for passport holders of a few nations, everyone needs a visa to visit Pakistan.
 Applying for a tourist visa for Pakistan is confusing, though.
 Every embassy has its own rules.
 Some require you to go through an intermediary, others need an invitation letter.
 We are in need of embassy reports to fill you in here.
 Let us know if you had any recent experiences.

 What is for certain, is that you need to apply at the Pakistan embassy in your home country or country of residence.
 All applications lodged outside your home country are refused unless there is no embassy in your home country (as with all other things in Pakistan, there are always exceptions if you are adamant or know the right people).
 If you are already abroad, you need to mail in your passport to your home embassy.
-One exception in Tehran (see below).
+One exception in Tehran, which is willing to give a 15-day transit visa (see below).

 In India it is illegal to send your passport away.
 You always have to keep it with you.
 In Sri Lanka it is not illegal.